Automated vacuum collection

-An automated vacuum waste collection system, also known as pneumatic refuse collection, or automated vacuum collection (AVAC), transports waste at high speed through underground pneumatic tubes to a collection station where it is compacted and sealed in containers.
-When the container is full, it is transported away and emptied.
-The system helps facilitate the separation and recycling of waste.
+An automated vacuum waste collection system, also known as pneumatic refuse collection, or automated vacuum collection (AVAC), transports waste at high speeds through underground pneumatic tubes to a collection station where the waste is compacted and sealed in containers.
+Full containers are transported away to be emptied.
+The AVAC system helps facilitate the separation and recycling of waste material.

-The process begins with the deposit of trash into intake hatches, called portholes, which may be specialized for waste, recycling, or compost.
-Portholes are located in public areas and on private property where the owner has opted in.
-The waste is then pulled through an underground pipeline by an air pressure difference created by large industrial fans, in response to porthole sensors that indicate when the trash needs to be emptied and help ensure that only one kind of waste material is traveling through the pipe at a time.
-The pipelines converge on a central processing facility that uses automated software to direct the waste to the proper container, from there to be trucked to its final location, such as a landfill or composting plant.
+The process begins by disposing of trash into intake hatches, also known as portholes, which are usually specialized for waste, recycling, or compost.
+Portholes are often located in public areas, and on private property where the owner has opted in.
+Through the use of air pressure differentials created by large industrial fans, waste is pulled into an underground pipeline system; this process is facilitated by the use of porthole sensors that indicate when the trash needs to be emptied and help ensure that only one type of waste material travels through the pipe at a time.
+The pipelines converge in a central processing facility which directs the waste to the appropriate containers so it could be transported to its final location, such as a landfill or composting plant.